 8.1.
 Neither Party shall be liable to the other for any special, incidental, indirect and/or consequential damages of any kind, even if it has been advised of the possibility of such damages.

 8.2.
-In no event will the aggregate liability of either Party, direct or otherwise, arising out of or in connection with the Order Form exceed the total amount of Fees paid to RBI by Customer for the directly preceding twelve (12) month period, regardless of the cause or form of action.
+In no event will the aggregate liability of either Party, direct or otherwise, arising out of or in connection with the Order Form exceed the total amount of Fees paid to LNRS by Customer for the directly preceding twelve (12) month period, regardless of the cause or form of action.
 The existence of more than one claim in relation to any of the Licensed Materials or claims under more than one part of the Order Form shall not enlarge or extend this limit.
-Customer releases RBI from all obligations, liability, claims or demands related to the Licensed Materials in excess of the limitation provided for in this section.
+Customer releases LNRS from all obligations, liability, claims or demands related to the Licensed Materials in excess of the limitation provided for in this section.

 8.3.
 The limitations in this section do not apply to the obligation to pay Fees, breach of a party’s intellectual property or a breach of the License granted herein.